 If you look at dental practices in America, you’ll see many 70 and even 80 something-year-old dentists still working close to full-time schedules.

-If you look at the older dentists in the profession today, they had to contend with five and low six figures of student debt, often at lower interest rates.
+If you look at the older dentists in the profession today, they had to contend with five and low six figures of student debt, often with lower interest rates and fees.

 What will happen when today’s millennial and Gen X dentists approach retirement age?
-Will the doc with over $400,000 in dental school debt still be able to retire before dying while holding a handpiece?
+Will the dental school graduate with over $400,000 of loan debt still be able to retire before dying while holding a handpiece?

 Whether or not you’ll hit the point of no longer having to practice dentistry one day depends entirely on your savings rate.

-Dentists earn $0 for four years of dental school while they’re borrowing hundreds of thousands to fund their education.
+Dentists earn $0 for four years of dental school while they’re borrowing hundreds of thousands to fund their tuition and overall cost of attendance.
 While compound interest is aiding their undergrad degree-holding peers, dentists are fighting against the forces of interest working against them.

-After working with hundreds of dentists on student loan consults, I’ve seen a huge range of dental school debt.
-On the low end, you could have received a 3-year HPSP scholarship with the military or tons of family assistance and only owe $60,000 to $80,000.
-On the high end, a few repayment mistakes after graduating from a high-cost private school could leave you with over $600,000.
+After working with hundreds of dentists through student loan consults, I’ve seen a huge range of dental school debt consisting of both federal student loans or loans through private lenders.
+On the low end, you could have received a three-year HPSP scholarship with the military or tons of family assistance and only owe $60,000 to $80,000.
+On the high end, a few repayment mistakes (e.g. unnecessarily putting your loans into deferment or forbearance) after graduating from a high-cost private school could leave you with over $600,000, which will continue to grow of the life of the loan.

 To earn a significantly higher income than what you could’ve earned with a bachelor’s degree, you probably will need to own a practice.
 That means taking on even more debt.